-After the war, rubber became more readily available and affordable, increasing the manufacture of wellies all over the UK.
+After the war, rubber became more readily available and affordable, increasing the manufacture of welly boots all over the UK.
 Suddenly rubber became the most desired material in all types of industry, based on its protective properties.
-Because rubber was completely waterproof and hard wearing it became the preferred material and so the welly as we know it was reborn!
+Because rubber was completely waterproof and hard-wearing it became the preferred material and so the welly as we know it was reborn!

 Wellies and gumboots today

-Today in New Zealand the Wellington boot or Gumboot is celebrated widely- in Taihape in the middle of the North Island they have a national ‘gumboot throwing contest’ held annually.
+Today in New Zealand Wellington boots or ‘Gumboots’ are celebrated widely- in Taihape in the middle of the North Island they have a national ‘gumboot throwing contest’ held annually.
 A large statue of a gumboot, constructed of corrugated iron was built in 2000 by Thomson to celebrate the millennium.
 In Australia, the gumboot is a ‘Gumbie’, and even a Belucher!
 Other common names are muck boots, rain boots, goloshes and of course the wellie!
 There is nothing quite like the humble welly when it’s wet!

 Pictured above: The gumboot in Taihape